GTAmodding/gta3script-specs/SPECIFICATION.md

 The WHILE statement executes a set of statements while the compare flag of the conditional list holds true.

-The statement executes by grabbing the compare flag of the list of conditions and transfering control to after the WHILE block if it holds false.
+The statement executes by grabbing the compare flag of the list of conditions and transferring control to after the WHILE block if it holds false.
 Otherwise, it executes the given set of statements.
-Execution of the `ENDWHILE` command causes control to be transfered to beggining of the block, where the conditions are evaluated again.
+Execution of the `ENDWHILE` command causes control to be transferred to beginning of the block, where the conditions are evaluated again.

 #### WHILENOT Statement